How to move apps to the microSD card on the Amazon Fire TV (2nd Gen)

-The microSD card slot is almost essential if you want to download a lot of apps and games to use on your Fire TV.
+The second-generation Amazon Fire TV was a minor update to the first-generation product, but what it added, a microSD card slot, was a pretty nice upgrade feature.
+The microSD card slot is almost essential if you want to download a lot of apps and games to use on your Fire TV (2nd Gen).
 With only 8GB of internal storage and much less than that available to use, you could soon wipe that out with a few large games.

 When you've got a microSD card installed it will just work and new content will automatically use it as the default storage location.
 If you started using the Fire TV before you put a microSD card in then you might need to move stuff over yourself.